cariasmartelo/MLPP/HW3/README.md

 ## Homework 3

 ### Organization:
+- policy_memo.pdf: PDF of policy memo to donors organization.

 - prediction.pdf: PDF run prediction of school project with cross validationl.
 It produces the table of models, threshold, cross validation and evaluation metrics.

 - prediction_table: csv of table of models, threshold, cross validation and evaluation metrics.